Ana Bagration-Gruzinsky

-Princess Ana Nugzaris asuli Bagration-Gruzinsky (ანა ბაგრატიონ-გრუზინსკი; born 1 November 1976) is a royal princess of the Gruzinsky branch of the Bagrationi dynasty of Georgia.
+Princess Ana Bagration-Gruzinsky (ანა ბაგრატიონ-გრუზინსკი; born 1 November 1976) is a royal princess and senior heir of the Gruzinsky branch of the Bagrationi dynasty, which is one of the two branches that claim the right to the crown of Georgia.
+The other claimant is her former husband David Bagration of Mukhrani, with whom she had a son Giorgi, who is their common heir apparent.

 Early life and career

-Princess Ana is the eldest child of the head of the Bagration-Gruzinsky family, Prince Nugzar Bagration-Gruzinsky, and his wife, Leila, scion of noble Kipiani family, and a former actress.
+Princess Ana was the eldest child of the head of the Bagration-Gruzinsky family, Prince Nugzar Bagration-Gruzinsky (1950–2025), and his wife, Leila, scion of the noble Kipiani family, and a former actress.
 Ana has one younger sister, Princess Maia Bagration-Gruzinsky, born on 2 January 1978.

 Originally a journalist, Princess Ana more recently worked as a teacher in a Tbilisi school.

 Princess Ana attended Tbilisi State University.

 Marriages and children

 First marriage

 Princess Ana Bagration-Gruzinsky was firstly married civilly and religiously on 17 May 2001 to Grigoriy Malania (born in 1970).
 Malania, an architect, is the son of Grigoriy Malania (1947-2009) and Nana Mgaloblishvili (born in 1951).
 Through his mother, Grigoriy Malania is a descendant of the last king of Georgia, George XII.
 He was accorded the day of his religious marriage the courtesy title of Prince and the status of member of the royal house of Bagrationi by his then-father-in-law.

 Princess Ana and Grigoriy Malania had two daughters, who, with the agreement of their father, bear the surname of their mother: